Dear World, (that includes you – advertisers, media, Hollywood, and fashion designers)

 We weren’t born yesterday.
 As you keep reminding us.

-The demographic advertisers target most often is not ours, despite the fact that our generation spends $400 million more annually on consumer goods and services than any other generation.
+The demographic advertisers target most often is not ours, even though our generation spends $400 million more annually on consumer goods and services than any other generation.

-At the other end of the spectrum is the woman who pulls the focus at every red carpet event.
-The one who looks at least 30 years younger than she is.
-I’m talking about the unicorn, 80-year-old Jane Fonda.
+At the other end of the spectrum is the woman who pulls the focus at every red carpet event—the one who looks at least 30 years younger than she is.
+I’m talking about the unicorn: 83-year-old Jane Fonda.
 Not many can successfully pull off the age-defying magic she has.
-And that’s not making it any easier on the rest of us who have neither her pocketbook or her time.
+And that’s not making it any easier on the rest of us who have neither her pocketbook nor her time.
 (Or the phone number to her plastic surgeon.)

 Despite it often feeling the world is through with us women over 50 – we aren’t through with it.
 And, as you know, once we set our minds to something, there is no stopping us.
 That’s why PrimeWomen.com was started.

 Where are the fashionable, professional, active women we have in our lives on a daily basis?
 The ones who broke barriers and glass ceilings?
-It’s truly disappointing when our editors choose clothing for our readers with attributes that flatter the figure of women over 50 and the product photos used by retailers all feature size zero, 20-somethings that make us want to scream.
+It’s truly disappointing when our editors choose clothing for our readers with attributes that flatter the figure of women over 50.
+The product photos used by retailers all feature size zero, 20-somethings that make us want to scream.
 How great would it be to see clothing for us, worn by us?

-When it comes to health, wellness and fitness, we’ve been able to attract contributing writers who are specialists in their fields.
-They’re over 50, 60 and 70 and can speak to the issues we face.
+When it comes to health, wellness and fitness, we’ve attracted contributing writers who are specialists in their fields.
+They’re over 50, 60, and 70 and can speak to the issues we face.
 They can instruct us in the types of exercise we can do safely, the types of healthful practices we can adopt, and guidance about what’s happening to us emotionally and mentally.
 You can’t get that kind of authenticity from an inexperienced just-out-of-college writer at fillintheblankpublication.com

-When our authors talk about makeup, or hair care, dating, or the search for a new job or second act, they speak from personal and professional experience, and from the heart.
+When our authors talk about makeup, hair care, dating, or the search for a new job or second act, they speak from personal and professional experience and from the heart.

-As the first generation to occupy the C-suite, the board room and the bedroom with equal success, we owe a paradigm shift to ourselves, our daughters and our granddaughters.
-One day they will be celebrating those milestone birthdays, and they shouldn’t be made to feel invisible, or irrelevant, or like they need to step aside.
+As the first generation to occupy the C-suite, the board room, and the bedroom with equal success, we owe a paradigm shift to ourselves, our daughters, and our granddaughters.
+One day they will be celebrating those milestone birthdays, and they shouldn’t be made to feel invisible, irrelevant, or like they need to step aside.
 If anyone can make that happen, we can.
 Together.